ehill-iolani/AP_Research_2023/README.md

 password: randomly generated, look at the terminal

-Once you have logged in, click the three dots by the file path menu and enter:
+Once you have logged in, click the three dots by the file path menu in the bottom left window and enter:
 ```
 /home/Documents
 ```

-Then click the gear icon and select "Set as working directory"
+Then click the gear icon in the bottom left window and select "Set as working directory"

 # Actual content we'll be covering